mohaneswar123/mohaneswar123/README.md

 ---

-## ✨ Fun Fact
-I love building tools that solve real problems — from attendance systems to AI recipe generators and budgeting apps!
+## ✨ I love building tools that solve real problems — from attendance systems to AI recipe generators and budgeting apps!